mjrmartins/mjrmartins/README.md

 <hr>
 <h3 align="left">About me:</h3>
 <div>
-  👨🏻‍💻 Website Developer;<br>
+  👨🏻‍💻 Website Developer<br>
-  🇵🇹 🫡 Portuguese military man with a passion for programming and web development;<br>
+  🇵🇹 🫡 Portuguese military man with a passion for programming and web development<br>
-  🏃🏻‍♂️ Passionate about sports and with an academic degree in this area.
+  🏃🏻‍♂️ Passionate about sports and with an academic degree in this area
 </div>

 <hr>